 - Enhanced window functions for continuous IIoT and time-series data

-To facilitate IIoT use cases built on time-series data, CrateDB continues to focus on the implementation of window functions.
+To facilitate IIoT Applications built on time-series data, CrateDB continues to focus on the implementation of window functions.
 With CrateDB 4.1, customers are now able to fill gaps in their data – a crucial capability as sensors do not always send data.
 Windows in the query can also now be defined not only by the range, but also via rows.
 Doing so allows CrateDB users to define the window more precisely, making it easier to work with continuous and interval-based data.
 Additionally, the new window functions now simplify statements for otherwise-complicated windows that are used several times within a query.

 - Handling time-series data gets easier

 IoT applications with time-series data continue to be increasingly popular CrateDB Applications.
 One of the major challenges is the transformation of random data into a clean stream of data with a constant interview.
 CrateDB 4.1 introduces more simplification around this to benefit users.